jjmalupet2002/jjmalupet2002/README.md

 # 💫 About Me:
-H!
+Hi!
 My name is Josef.
-I’m a graduating BSIT student specializing in Cybersecurity, currently serving as the Project Manager and Lead Programmer of a capstone project that began in June 2024.
+I’m a graduating BSIT student specializing in Cybersecurity, I have experience as a Full Stack Web Developer & Operations Intern in a Pharmaceutical company and as the Project Manager and Lead Programmer of a capstone project that began in June 2024.
 Through this project, I gained hands-on experience in software development, debugging, team coordination, and project management.<br><br>Throughout my academic journey, I’ve applied skills from system administration, ethical hacking, and software quality assurance.
 I also enjoy debugging, researching testing tools, and exploring new technologies, and I’m eager to contribute to the industry by helping deliver high-quality systems.

 ## 🌐 Socials: